iuctil/dsla/content/docs/KnowledgeObjects/AWS_DevOps.md

 Benefits:

 - Automated deployment – deploy to development, test, and production environments seamlessly
-- Minimize downtime – maximize application up time during deployment.
-It monitors applications health and allows roll back whenever there are errors.
+- Minimize downtime – maximize application uptime during deployment.
+It monitors applications' health and allows rollback whenever there are errors.
-- Easy to adopt – It is language agnostic that provides the same experience when deploying to Amazon EC2, AWS lambda, or any other platform.
-It can easily be integrated with existing software release process.
+- Easy to adopt – It is language-agnostic that provides the same experience when deploying to Amazon EC2, AWS lambda, or any other platform.
+It can easily be integrated with the existing software release process.

 Steps to deploy on an AWS EC2/on-premise computing platform: